Church rejects Enniskillen memorial

 "There is a commitment on the part of the trust to be involved in a permanent memorial."

-In a statement from St Michael's Parish, a spokesman said: they were "deeply conscious of the horrific effects and legacy of the Enniskillen Remembrance Day bomb in November 1987.
+In a statement from St Michael's Parish, a spokesman said they were "deeply conscious of the horrific effects and legacy of the Enniskillen Remembrance Day bomb in November 1987.

 "Let us be very clear: the trust has no objection to a permanent memorial being erected to the victims of the Enniskillen bombing," a spokesman said.